desivar/WDD-330-My-Portfolio/README.md

 **Description:**
 Aid-Memoire is your ultimate productivity companion!
 Seamlessly manage tasks, jot down notes, and schedule appointments, all in one intuitive app.
 Start your day on a positive note with the "Quote of the Day" feature, designed to inspire and motivate.
+The Aide-Memoire App is a  personal productivity tool developed using TypeScript and React.

 Check out the code [here](https://github.com/desivar/aide-memoire).
 [Software Demo Video](https://youtu.be/fc5jlVRIpAo)